 This begs the question: who takes care of the caregivers?

-Sanchez and Baietto was started, in part, to help families plan before crisis enters the picture.
-We believe the family is the best first point of contact and our goal is to help the family develop a workable long term care plan for their loved one.
+Sanchez and Baietto were started, in part, to help families plan before a crisis enters the picture.
+We believe the family is the best first point of contact and our goal is to help the family develop a workable long-term care plan for their loved one.
 Caregivers have no time and therefore develop no plan.
 What starts out one way can quickly become a much bigger responsibility than what a son or daughter who is caregiving ever envisioned.
 By that time, however, the son or daughter is trapped in a schedule that gives him or her no chance to plan.
-Pile on top of that a difficult financial situation and that caregiver feels isolated and unable to even contemplate whether he or she can afford any resources out there.
+Pile on top of that a difficult financial situation and that caregiver feel isolated and unable to even contemplate whether he or she can afford any resources out there.

 As to resources, we are a wealth of information in the tri-county area in which we work.
-We are plugged into resources that are available both privately and non-privately, such as non-profit, church and other religious resources.
-We understand medicare and medicaid and what is available and how they can be used.
-Care managers, home health service, food and transportation needs are all within our scope of resources.
+We are plugged into resources that are available both privately and non-privately, such as non-profit, church, and other religious resources.
+We understand Medicare and Medicaid and what is available and how they can be used.
+Care managers, home health services, food, and transportation needs are all within our scope of resources.
 We have access to important professionals needed perhaps to plan wills, powers of attorney, living wills, consider tax planning, etc. We have a sophisticated loop of services that becomes available to our clients through us including those clients who have a seriously stressed financial picture.

 In these situations family unity is key.
 A family coming together to show love, compassion, understanding, and enough care to know that spending some time now to think about these matters will help down the road to prevent a crisis is invaluable.
 For more information about us, please visit our website at www.tampamediations.com.